 Mr. Adams has been part of the teams advising on the technology and intellectual property aspects of the following matters:

-- Advent International Corporation in its acquisitions of Culligan International Company, Noosa Yoghurt, LLC and Distribution International, Inc.
+- Advent International Corporation in its acquisitions of Culligan International Company, Noosa Yoghurt, LLC and Distribution International, Inc.; and in its acquisitions of Clearent Corp. and FieldEdge and the simultaneous merger of the two companies.

 - American Securities LLC in its acquisitions of Emerald Performance Materials and NAPA Management Services Corporation.